demizer/apc/README.rst

 Dependency search
 =================

-Any dependencies that are required by the package should be copied to the depends directory along with the signature file. pbldr first searches the stage directory looking for any dependencies, and lastly checks the depends directory. pbldr performs a signature check on the dependency to make sure it is a valid package.
-If the signature file is missing, the package is considered invalid.
+Any dependencies that are required by a package that are not in any of the official Arch Linux repositories should be copied to the depends directory along with the signature file.

+pbldr first searches the stage directory for any dependencies, if none are found, it finally searches the depends directory.
+If no matching packages are found still, the dependency is deferred to pacman at buildtime.

+If matching packages are found, pbldr performs a signature check on the dependency to make sure it is a valid package.
+If the signature file is missing, or the check is invalid, the package is considered invalid.

 Chroot environments
 ===================